 - Written Summary Reception

-The Dean of Students or the Coordinator for Student Conduct and Special Projects will select the appropriate hearing forum for each case after review and consideration of corresponding policy violations.
+The Dean of Students or the Assistant Director for Parent Communication and Student Conduct, or designee will select the appropriate hearing forum for each case after review and consideration of corresponding policy violations.

 The review may include: